College of Medicine and Life Sciences

 Pathway to a Basic EMT

-• One-semester program starts each spring semester in January
+• Program starts each semester

 Pathway to a Paramedic

-• Three-semester program starting in the fall
+• Three-semester program starting in the Fall and Spring

 • You must pass each semester-long portion before moving on to the next.